Catalyst

 Dear Northeastern University families, alumni and friends,

-I want to thank you – our wonderful alumni, families, and friends for your contributions to science education and research in so many areas.
-I am deeply grateful for your connection with the Northeastern University College of Science.
-Thank you for helping build empowering collaborations.
+As I complete my five-year term as Dean of the College of Science, and move to my next career steps, I want to thank you – our wonderful alumni, families, and friends for your important, generous contributions to science education and research.
+I am filled with gratitude for your connection with the Northeastern University College of Science.
+Thank you for helping every student find their scale.
 Thank you for being part of the Good Power of Science.

 Warm regards,